upsidr/importer/docs/details/markers.md

 ![Importer Marker Syntax](/assets/images/importer-marker-syntax.png)

-> NOTE: The above example taken from [`/testdata/markdown/simple-before.md`](/testdata/markdown/simple-before.md).
+> NOTE: The above example is from [`/testdata/markdown/simple-before.md`](/testdata/markdown/simple-before.md).

 #### 1️⃣ Importer Marker Type

+- Tell Importer to start the import setup.
-This can be represented with `importer`, `import`, `imptr` or `i`.
+- This can be represented with `importer`, `import`, `imptr` or `i`.

 #### 2️⃣ Importer Marker Name

+- Any name of your choice, with no whitespace character.
-The same name cannot be used in a single file.
-Any alphanumeric allowed.
+- The same name cannot be used in a single file.

 #### 3️⃣ Either `begin` or `end`

-Each Importer Marker must be a pair to operate.
+- Each Importer Marker must be a pair to operate.

 #### 4️⃣ Importer Marker Details